rubikloud/matrnn/README.md

 	but we want to estimate their age-of-death in the interest of prolonging it.

-In a similar approach as `WTTE-RNN`
+Similar to `WTTE-RNN`
 	([linked here](https://github.com/ragulpr/wtte-rnn/)),
 	we adopt a parametric approach.
-Here, we do not attempt to model the hazard rate as in survival analysis,
+However, we do not attempt to model the hazard rate,
-	hence we do not require strict assumptions regarding the memoryless-ness of the arrival times (which is a problem encountered in `WTTE-RNN`).
+	hence we do not require strict assumptions such as memoryless-ness,
+	which is a problem encountered in `WTTE-RNN`.
 We assume that there are only as many arrival times as there are events
 	and we observe conditional versions of them for each time `t`.